Three… two… one…

 Once you are confident, the technique can prove hugely beneficial, both as a long-term approach to stress management and for an immediate targeted release of escalating physical tension.

-Indeed, with practice, it is possible to become so in tune with your body that you can identify and release even early signs of pressure.
+Indeed, with practice, it is possible to become so in tune with your body that you can identify and release even early signs of tension.

 Overall, PMR provides a viable alternative to other treatments (including prescription drugs) to practically and actively approach physical and mental distress.
 Even one or two sessions will provide significant relief to tension, but when used regularly, it proves to be both a protective and life-enhancing coping mechanism.

-We hope you enjoyed reading this article and am eager to try out the scripts and apps, and don’t forget the three Mindfulness Exercises that you can download for free.
+We hope you enjoyed reading this article and are eager to try out the scripts and apps, and don’t forget the three Mindfulness Exercises that you can download for free.

 - Cappuccio, M. (2019).
 Handbook of embodied cognition and sports psychology.
-Cambridge, MA: The MIT Press.
+MIT Press.

 - Dolbier, C. L., & Rush, T. E. (2012).
 Efficacy of abbreviated progressive muscle relaxation in a high-stress college sample.
 International Journal of Stress Management, 19(1), 48–68.